LILAC 2014 will be held at Sheffield Hallam University.

 The venue for LILAC is close to the internationally acclaimed Winter Garden.

 Sheffield is home to the annual Snooker World Championship, held at the Crucible Theatre.
 The 2014 championship is taking place at the same time as LILAC, so make sure you attend the right session!

 The LILAC 2014 Conference Dinner will be held at Cutlers’ Hall, a Grade II listed building located in the heart of the city centre.
 Cutlers’ Hall is the headquarters of the Company of Cutlers in Hallamshire.

-We have arranged network access for you while attending LILAC, details will be in your pack.
-If your home institution is a member of Eduroam, you will be able to use your login at The University of Manchester.
+We have arranged network access for you while attending LILAC, details will be in your welcome pack.
+If your home institution is a member of Eduroam, you will be able to use your login at Sheffield Hallam University.

 There is shopping to suit many different tastes: Fargate and The Moor contain many familiar retail names: John Lewis, Marks and Spencer, Debenhams.
 Division Street and West Street have shops of a quirkier nature.

 Cafes, bars and restaurants can be found throughout the city to suit every taste.
 London Road and Ecclesall Road have cuisines from every corner of the world.
 Division Street and West Street have a huge number of pubs and bars.
 Many pubs stock local beers from the Thornbridge and other local microbreweries.
 Details can be found on the Welcome to Sheffield website.

 Welcome to Sheffield gives details of the City and its many attractions.
 You can follow @VisitSheffield on Twitter and grab a copy of the Explorer Guide which contains a map and mini guide to Sheffield.